 - Children must remain in class until dismissed or removed by their parent.
 Parents of preschoolers and early elementary students must come to collect their children at the end of class.

 - Classes must be dropped within twenty four hours after the completion of the second class meeting.
 This allows for new students to be added in a timely manner.
 Any classes dropped after 12 am on the first Friday of classes, or 12 am on the first Tuesday of two day per week high school classes, will be charged for the first month of tuition.
-The first month's tuition is not refundable.
+The first tuition payment is not refundable.
 Failure to drop within the 24 hours of the second class period will cause the class fees to remain the responsibility of the parent for the rest of that semester.